4 Crucial Sleeping Tips for Less Back Pain

 When you’ve got back pain, sleeping can go from rejuvenating to exhausting.
 Instead of getting the rest you need to be productive during the day, you’re left tossing and turning at night trying to get comfortable.
 Luckily, there are some things you can do to take back those peaceful, pain-free nights.
 Follow these tips to find the cause of your pain and start dreaming again.

 Your bed is perhaps one of the most important pieces of furniture that you own.
-It’s true that most mattresses are rated to last up to 10 years, but that doesn’t necessarily mean you shouldn’t make a change if you have back pain.
+The mattress is undoubtedly the star of the show, but you also need to consider your mattress foundation.
+You might think you have found a good one, but you should read this before buying it.
+As for mattresses, it’s true that most of them are rated to last up to 10 years, but that doesn’t necessarily mean you shouldn’t make a change if you have back pain.
 Most recommendations suggest evaluating your mattress about every five years.
-If you have stiffness or numb limbs upon waking, that should be a clear sign that it’s time for a new mattress.
+If you have stiffness or numb limbs upon waking, that should be a clear sign that it’s time for a new mattress and you should more than likely be looking into reviews of this Sleep Republic Mattress and the many others that can improve your sleep and the pains you could be experiencing from your old mattress.

 If you decide that your mattress has seen better days and start shopping for a new one, it’s always a good idea make sure that price isn’t the only factor in your purchasing decision.
 When it comes time to purchase a new mattress, so many people skimp on quality in order to save money.
 If you need to save a bit before you can afford it, a few short-term options can help you sleep better in the meantime.
 For instance, mattress pads are generally pretty inexpensive and can relieve pain from pressure points and take some pressure off your spine.
 If you’re looking for more support, you can also simply insert a sheet of plywood between your mattress and bed frame.